weleoka/ardeidae_py/README.md

 ### Client
 Execute client as shellscript ./tcpcli.py

+After making a request for a "file" transfer the client will wait for RcvTimeOut.

+If the "file" requested is particularly large the server will take quite a long time to generate it, and the server will not start sending pakets util the file is ready, and after notifying the client of this fact.

+Once a packet is recieved that notifies the client that the file is ready the client switches to recieve mode.

+Commands are "quit" or "stream" on the prompt.
+Stream swithes to streaming mode.

 ### Advanced Client/Server  TCP:
 Look in the client code for HOST, PORT variable and change the values so that they correspond with the server which you are trying to connect to.